Q: How does gender-inclusive housing work?

 The College’s established room change process allows for reassignment in any living situation where there is a problem that cannot be resolved.

-Q: Do any other colleges have this?
+Q: Do any other colleges offer gender-inclusive housing?

 Yes.
 More than two dozen U.S. colleges and universities offer some form of gender-inclusive housing, including Wesleyan University, Swarthmore College, Clark University, Brown University, Sarah Lawrence College, Ithaca College, Hampshire College, Stanford University, Dartmouth College, Cornell University and Columbia University.
 While no two policies are exactly the same, Connecticut College’s policy most-closely resembles the policies at Clark University, Sarah Lawrence College, Wesleyan University and Hampshire College.